vmware/vic/doc/design/networking/Investigation-on-NSX-integration.md

 * docker network create
   * create IP Sets
      * POST /2.0/services/ipset/{scopeMoref}
+  * or create Security Tag
+     * POST /2.0/services/securitytags/tag
-  * create security group withe IP Sets as members
+  * create security group withe IP Sets or Security Tag as members
      * POST /2.0/services/securitygroup/bulk/{scopeId} (For the scopeId use globalroot-0 for non-universal security groups and universalroot-0 for universal security groups.)
   * create security policy and apply it to security group
      * POST /2.0/services/policy/securitypolicy (specify securityGroupBinding in the xml request body)